HGO4090 – Master's thesis 60 credits

 Students with admission to the programme must each semester register which courses and examinations they wish to sign up for in StudentWeb.

-If you are not already enrolled as a student at UiO, please see degrees and programmes of study and admission to study programmes, or admission to single courses with available places.
+If you are not already enrolled as a student at UiO, please see degrees and programmes of study and admission to study programmes.

 Formal prerequisite knowledge

-You must have passed the examination in SGO4011 – Philosophy and Methodology of Human Geography and two of the theory courses.
+You must have passed the examination in HGO4011 – Philosophy and Methodology of Human Geography and two of the theory courses.

-You will receive individual supervision.
-A supervisor will be assigned for all students in the first semester of the master’s degree programme.
+Students will receive individual supervision by a member of the academic staff, the supervisor.
+Supervisors will be suggested for all students in the first semester of the master’s degree programme.

-The master’s thesis must have a maximum of 48 000 words all inclusive (summary, table of contents, bibliography etc.).
+The length of a 60-credit master’s thesis is maximum 40 000 words +/- 25% including everything (cover page, summary, table of contents, preface, reference list, annexes, figures, acronyms, etc.).
 Theses that exceed this limit will be rejected, and a new submission deadline will apply.
 If there is a need to deviate from the word limit, the student must, together with his/her supervisor, apply to the head of studies three weeks before the submission deadline.
 The application must be academically justified.

 Once the thesis has been graded, an adjusting oral examination will be held on the thesis and its topic.